dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 to mimic the PowerShell module _SqlServer_ and _SQLPS_ when running unit tests.

-A stub PowerShell module is a module that have stubs of the actual cmdlets to mimic the name of the cmdlets and their parameters.
+A stub PowerShell module is a module that has stubs of the actual cmdlets to mimic the name of the cmdlets and their parameters.
 This is an example of a stub function in the stub module `SqlServerStub`.